software-students-spring2025/1-specification-exercise-thebestteam/README.md

 ## User Requirements

 - As a student, I want to easily view and join waitlists for full classes so that I can secure a spot if one becomes available.
 - As a student, I want to be able to sell my spot in a class so that I can manage my schedule more flexibly and recover some of my tuition costs.
 - As a student, I want to receive notifications when a spot in a desired class opens up so that I can register before it fills up again.
 - As an administrator, I want to view real-time statistics on class demand and waitlist lengths so that I can adjust course offerings accordingly.
 - As a student, I want to filter and search for classes by times, professors, and availability so that I can find courses that best fit my academic and personal schedule.
 - As a college student looking into classes, I want to switch to classes that fit my needs so that I can take classes that are more balanced to handle the semester.

-- As a college student looking into signing up for classes, I want to sign up for classes with some people that I am familiar with so that I feel that I know some people in class and projects.
+- As a college student looking into signing up for classes, I want to sign up for classes with  people that I am familiar with so that I feel that I know some people in class and projects.
 - As a student, I want to be able to see historical course data (Stored in Course Feedback Results) on the course search page to help with enrollment decisions.
 - As a student, I want to be able to bookmark/save classes for quick access so that I don't have to waste time looking through the entire class list each time.
 - As a student, I want to receive alerts when a class I am interested in is nearing capacity so that I can register before it fills up if I am still undecided.

 ## Activity Diagrams